TalaoDAO/oidc4vc-server/docs/source/api.rst

 https://talao.co/api/v1/create
 *******************************

-Create an Identity for others.
-You company is appointed as a referent to issue certificates.
+Create an Identity for Talent.
+Your company is appointed as a referent to issue certificates to this Talent.
-Identity credentials are sent by email to Talent.
+Talent Identity credentials are sent by email to Talent.
+Return JSON with Talent identifier (DID) and username

 Example :